Working in the Philippines ?

 Working in the Philippines is an increasingly attractive option for many expatriates.
 Economically, the country has a lot to offer and attracts more and more interest from foreign investors who consider working in the Philippines a chance to establish themselves in the region.
-The local government is trying to implement changes to be able to compete with other Asian countries and the rest of the world.
+The local government is trying to implement changes in order to compete with other Asian countries and the rest of the world.

-Due to the growing consumer demand and a rebound in exports and investments, the Philippines’ GDP has grown 6.6% in recent years.
+Due to the growing consumer demand and a rebound in exports and investments, the Philippines’ GDP has grown by around 6% in recent years.
 The economy survived the recession of 2008 and 2009 in better condition than most, and it is now experiencing significant growth.
 The secondary as well as the services sector were the main drivers of the recent economic upswing, mostly with the support of the manufacturing and construction industries.

 Despite its currently strong economy, the Philippines face large national debt and a high rate of poverty.
 Also, the country depends on the money overseas workers send home to their families.
-The government has yet to take measures to make the best out of the strong economy and create incentives for people to start working in the Philippines.
+The government has yet to take measures benefit fully from the strong economy and create incentives for people to start working in the Philippines.

 What the long-term economic effects of the 2013 typhoon will be is still unclear.
 Beyond the obvious human tragedy caused by the natural disaster, the infrastructure in the eastern parts of the Philippines could take years to rebuild.
-It is not entirely unthinkable that the storm damages could also hamper GDP growth.
+Additionally, the economic growth lost a bit of steam as the increase in GDP slowed down after the events.
+However, the economy is still growing at a consistent rate following the storm damages.

 Every foreign national who plans on working in the Philippines needs to report to the Philippine Department of Labor & Employment (DOLE) for an Alien Employment Permit (AEP).
 If you are heading to the Philippines and have already secured your non-immigrant visa, you can apply for an AEP at your nearest embassy or consulate.
-See Moving to the Philippines for more information on visas.
+See our article on moving to the Philippines for more information on visas.